cisstech/platon/tools/cli/generators/wc-docs/README.md

 2. Reads the markdown documentation file
 3. Generates an MDX file with the following structure:
    - Frontmatter with the component title and description
-   - Component name as a heading with styled selector
+   - Component name as a heading
    - Component description
    - Original markdown documentation
    - Interactive property display using React components